focustree/starkbot/README.md

  <img src="http://img.youtube.com/vi/t6fzjxRs_TA/hqdefault.jpg" alt="Watch the starkbot demo video" width="375" height="240" border="10" />
 </a>

+If you want to try it out live, follow those steps:
+1. [Create yourself a starknet id](https://starknet.id/) and verify your discord user id.
-If you want to try it out live, [go to the Focus Tree's discord](https://discord.gg/XS5F2t34) and add try to associate your NFTs with existing discord roles.
+2. [Go to the Focus Tree's discord](https://discord.gg/GSaSNyZs) and add rules to associate a role and an NFT.

 ## Bot Setup

+### Using our infra

 1. [Invite starkbot](https://discord.com/api/oauth2/authorize?client_id=993439991822815292&permissions=0&scope=bot%20applications.commands) to your Discord server
 2. Assign it a role and put this role at the top of your role list (so it can manage the below roles)